-Metro Detroit, long a global business center, has an extensive transportation network that includes a toll-free expressway system, a major airport, a major port, mass transit, an international crossing and several rail carriers.
+Romulus, in western Wayne County, Michigan, is the home of Detroit Metropolitan Wayne County Airport (www.metroairport.com) and is surrounded by an extensive transportation network that includes a toll-free expressway system, a major port, mass transit, an international crossing and several rail carriers.

-Four major interstate highways surround the city, facilitating the efficient movement of people and goods.
+Four major interstate highways are within a short distance of Romulus, facilitating the efficient movement of people and goods.

-Detroit is strategically located near international border crossings with Canada, providing easy access to Southern Ontario locations such as London and the Toronto Metropolitan Area.

-Interstate 75 is the region's main north-south route.
-I-96 runs east-west and connects Detroit to Lansing, Michigan's state capital.
-I-94 also runs east-west through Detroit and serves Ann Arbor to the west, continuing to Chicago, with Port Huron to the northeast.
+The region is connected via Interstate 75 (north-south) and Interstate 96 (southeast-northwest) to major Southern Ontario cities such as London and the Toronto metropolitan area.
+I-75 is the region's main north-south route.
+I-94 runs east-west through Detroit and serves Ann Arbor to the west, continuing to Chicago, with Port Huron to the northeast.